 Please note that everyone’s interests are different – you probably won’t find everything on this list fun and neither will someone else, but the two lists won’t overlap (I can think of countless things other people find fun that I find utterly dreadful).
 Anyway, here goes!

 1. Check out the community calendar.

 Look at your town’s website (as well as those of cities and towns nearby) or stop by city hall to find a list of events going on in the community, many of which are free.
 You’ll often be surprised at how many interesting (and free) activities are going on right now in your area.

 Not only is a library a warehouse of books, most libraries also have extensive CD and DVD collections you can check out.
-Many libraries also have “story time” for young children, film nights, book clubs, and many other events that you may be unaware of – completely for free.
+Many libraries also have “story time” for young children, film nights, book clubs, concerts, author readings or lectures, and many other events that you may be unaware of – completely for free.
 Stop in and check out what they have to offer.

 3. Get involved in community sports.

 Many towns have community sports fields where both youth and adult sports leagues and activities are regularly going on throughout the weekend.
 Stop by, watch a game or two, and if something intrigues you, look into joining either as a participant or as a volunteer.

 Podcasts are wonderful: top-notch audio programs available to you for free.
 Give them a shot – it’s easy to do using iTunes.
 Just visit the “Podcast” section of the iTunes Store and sample a few (here’s a guide to enjoying podcasts to get you started).

 My favorite podcasts include The Splendid Table (on food topics), Marketplace (on economics and business), RadioLab (scientific and philosophical ideas), Fresh Air (interviews of general interest), This American Life (quirky general interest stuff), and This Week in Tech (technology news), among many others.